-Richard Adams grew up in Wiltshire, he studied illustration at Leicester Polytechnic and on graduating he moved to London.
-During the 1980's he worked as a freelance illustrator winning many awards.
+Richard Adams grew up in Wiltshire in the 1960’s.
+He studied illustration at Leicester Polytechnic and went on to freelance, winning many illustration awards during the 1980's.

 He began to exhibit his personal work in 1991 and has shown annually with Hybrid ever since.
 Adams now lives in East Sussex where he devotes all his time to creating works for exhibition.

 His work depicts the English countryside and seaside and is inspired by his long-held loves for English vernacular architecture, rural history and our native flora and fauna.